lRoMYl/swift-graphql-codegen/README.md

 | option | `--config-path` | Yes | File path of the configuration |
 | flag | `--is-throwable-getter-enabled` | Yes | Specify if the generated code could use throwable getter introduced in Swift 5.5 |

-There are other optional option that can be used to manipulate the generated file names, type `swift-graphql-codegen dh-swift --help` command to see the full list
+There are other optional option that can be used to manipulate the generated file names, type `swift-graphql-codegen bootstrap --help` command to see the full list

 Example command
 ```
-swift-graphql-codegen dh-swift "schema.json" --config-path "config.json" --output-path "API"  --api-client-prefix "Groceries"
+swift-graphql-codegen bootstrap "schema.json" --config-path "config.json" --output-path "API"  --api-client-prefix "Groceries"
 ```
 ---